US narrows in on organized extremists in Capitol siege probe

 Several from both groups remain in federal custody while awaiting trial.

-Their defense attorneys claim prosecutors have painted a misleading account of the day’s events based on shaky evidence.
+Their defense attorneys say prosecutors have painted a misleading account of the day’s events based on shaky evidence.
 Other lawyers for those charged with storming the Capitol have tried to pin the blame on Trump for inciting the rioters.

 Nordean’s lawyers said prosecutors haven’t presented any evidence that he used encrypted communications to lead a group’s attack on the Capitol.
 While the government said investigators found a Baofeng radio in Nordean’s home, his lawyers said he did not obtain it until after the day after the riot.

 “The government has made repeated claims about Ethan’s activities and then backed away from them without providing any support,” said one of his attorneys, Nicholas Smith.

-Richer reported from Boston and Kunzelman reported from College Park, Maryland.
+Richer reported from Boston, and Kunzelman reported from College Park, Maryland.